Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 * Stable Cashflows
 * Good Managers

-Quality investors do not focus on:
+Quality investors are willing to compromise on:

 * Growth
 * Value